Tasfia-007/2-1_project_oop/README.md

 ## Features

-All of the features will work almost in the same pattern.The program will take response from teh user and show necessary output.Rather than making it user efficient I tried to use all the main tools of oop.
+All of the features will work almost in the same pattern.The program will take response from the user and show necessary output.Rather than making it user efficient I tried to use all the main tools of oop.

 -Environmental Control

 -Maintenance and Repair

 -Communication and Data Management

 -Science and Research

 -Mission Planning

 -Security and Access Control

 -Crew Management

 -Safety Emergency Procedure

 ## OOP features used for implementation